hivesystems/information/README.md

 ![Discord](https://img.shields.io/discord/540991756947423263.svg?style=flat-square)

 Connect to different servers at multiple versions with one single client, or use our hacked client to give you an advantage over other users.

+Repositories for ViaHive, Hive Client, and our branding package are currently private.
+If you would have any questions, please reach out to us via [Twitter](https://twitter.com/HiveClient) or [Discord](https://discord.gg/)

 ## Features